3DCoded/Happy-Hare/_internal_/README.md

     <img src="https://img.shields.io/github/commit-activity/y/moggieuk/Happy-Hare"></a> &nbsp;
 </p>

-Happy Hare (v2) is the second edition of what started life and as [alternative software control](https://github.com/moggieuk/ERCF-Software-V3) for the ERCF v1.1 ecosystem.
-Now in its second incarnation it has been re-architected to support any type of MMU (ERCF, Tradrack, Prusa) in a consistent manner on the Klipper platform.
-It is best partnered with [KlipperScreen for Happy Hare](#---klipperscreen-happy-hare-edition) until the Mainsail integration is complete :-)
+Happy Hare (v2) is the second edition of what started life and as alternative software control for the ERCF v1.1 ecosystem - the original open source filament changer for multi-colored printing.
+However it has now been rearchected to support most types of MMU's connected to the Klipper ecosystem.
+That includes ERCF, Tradrack, AMS-style and other custom designs.
+It has extensive configuration to allow for customization and using the installer simplifies setup for common MMU types.
+The three conceptual types of MMUs and the function and operation of their various sensors can be [found here](https://github.com/moggieuk/Happy-Hare/wiki/Conceptual-MMU) and should be consulted for any customized setup.
+It is best partnered with [KlipperScreen for Happy Hare](#---klipperscreen-happy-hare-edition) at least until the Mainsail integration is complete :-)

 Some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking (actually it's been G&T lately!).
 Although I'm not doing this for any financial reward this is a BIG undertaking (9000 lines of python, 5000 lines of doc, 4000 lines of macros/config).
 I have put hundreds of hours into this project and if you find value and feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with your favorate MMU more enjoyable.
 Thank you!
 <p align="center"><a href="https://www.paypal.me/moggieuk"><img src="https://github.com/moggieuk/Happy-Hare/wiki/resources/donate.svg" width="25%"></a></p>